-Travel advisors Henley & Partners has released have released their latest Passport Index for 2018.
+Travel advisors Henley & Partners has released its latest Passport Index for 2018.

 The ranking is based on exclusive data from the International Air Transport Association (IATA), which maintains the world’s largest and most accurate database of travel information, and it is enhanced by extensive, ongoing research by the Henley & Partners Research Department.

 According to the Index, Japan and Singapore share first place enjoying visa-free or visa-on-arrival access to 189 destinations.

 Both countries gained access to Uzbekistan earlier this year, knocking Germany off the top spot and kicking the latter into second place for the first time since 2013.
 2018 is the first year in the index’s 13-year history that either Japan or Singapore has had the most powerful passport in the world.